-The program has two main features: (1) it emphasizes the importance of each student demonstrating basic competencies early in the college program, either through proficiency examinations or through course work that teaches these competencies; this is an important part of the curriculum since it provides tools essential for successful work in advanced courses, as well as promoting skills that are valuable after graduation; (2) it requires each student to have exposure to six areas of knowledge; this is intended to provide a broad foundation both for more advanced study and for a lasting intellectual engagement with scholarly and cultural issues
+The program has two main features: (1) it emphasizes the importance of each student demonstrating basic competencies early in the college program, either through course work that teaches these competencies or proficiency; this is an important part of the curriculum since it provides tools essential for successful work in advanced courses, as well as promoting skills that are valuable after graduation.
+(2) It requires each student to have exposure to at least six areas of knowledge; this is intended to provide a broad foundation both for more advanced study and for a lasting intellectual engagement with scholarly and cultural issues.

 The general education program is divided into two parts: basic competencies and areas of knowledge.
 Students are expected to complete the basic competencies during the first two years of study.

 Students are encouraged, although not required, to complete the areas of knowledge during their first two years, as this provides an opportunity for intellectual exploration as students consider which academic area they would like to focus on for their major.
-These requirements may be satisfied either through course work or proficiency examinations (which carry no academic credit).
-In addition to the CLAS general education requirements, all AU students must complete the university-wide requirements for Physical Education and Global Perspectives.
+These requirements are normally satisfied through course work; some may be met through proficiency examinations (which carry no academic credit).